 This seminar will focus upon the tectonic, the convergence of poetry and technique in architecture.
 The course will explore innovative uses of materials through the examination of a series of contemporary buildings by distinguished international architects.
 It will seek to develop an understanding of how technical decisions in the deployment of materials, construction systems and details can be directed towards conceptual and cultural ends.

 This seminar will examine options for career development in architecture and design.
 We will recognize traditional design based careers, but focus on developing a wider scope of career development for the built environment, explore pathways and build networks for early career growth and other opportunities.
+We will examine the role of the architect in relation to traditional private clients as well as not-for profits, granting agencies, educational institutions, and other public organizations.
+We will investigate how the practice of architecture can respond to our current economic, ecological, and political climates.
 We will welcome a range of guest speakers, analyze readings, and share perspectives through discussion.
 Students will also develop conceptual career roadmaps and/or business models.

 ARC 582 (Professional Practice) is not a prerequisite for this course.
-ARC 582 can not be subsituted for ARC 584.
+ARC 584 does not substitute ARC 582 (Professional Practice) which is required for all students in the M.Arch program.

-In this course, we will take a closer look at domestic space by engaging with the work of the Japanese architect Kazuo Shinohara.
-He was arguably the most influential architect of modern Japan despite the fact that most of his built work (35 out of 42) consists of houses, most of them of small to modest scale.
-Shinohara is a rare example of a notable architect who was as committed to investigations of domestic space.
+In this course, we will continue the work we undertook in the seminar last semester and take a closer look at the domestic space in the work of the Japanese architect Kazuo Shinohara.
+He was arguably the most influential architect of modern Japan despite the fact that most of his built work (35 out of 42) consists of houses, most of them of modest scale.
 His work can be described as puzzling and enigmatic and can yield very different readings.
-In this course, we will endeavor to find out why his work has been so influential within architectural discourse.
+In this course, we will have a look at further ten houses find out why his work has been so influential within architectural discourse.
 We will aim to develop our own idiosyncratic interpretation of Shinohara’s houses.

 Students will be responsible for studying a single Shinohara house, understanding it intimately and presenting it to the class.
 Students will be expected to engage in weekly discussion during class.